souporserious/documenting-systems-in-nextjs/README.md

-# Documenting Design Systems In NextJS
+# Documenting Systems In NextJS

-This repo is an example of how to document a system in NextJS.
+This repo is an example of how to document a system of components, hooks, utilities, and themes in [NextJS](https://nextjs.org/) using [TS Morph](https://ts-morph.com/).

 ## Features

 ♻️ Fast Refresh for everything

+📝 MDX for mixing Markdown and JSX

 🤖 Component, hook, and utility doc generation

+🎨 Theme and design token doc generation (Not implemented)

 🖼 Server rendered live code examples

-🕹 Interactive playground using Monaco Editor
+🕹 Playground powered by Monaco Editor with Go to Definition

-🐇 Quick links to source code
+🐇 Quick links to source code in development and production

-📝 MDX for mixing Markdown and JSX

-🔀 Relationships between components, hooks, and utilities
+🌈 CLI for easily adding new features

+🔀 Theme, component, hook, and utility relationships (Not implemented)

+📸 Screenshot diffing (Not implemented)

 ## Development